uptane/uptane-standard/uptane-standard.md

     * If the ECU key is asymmetric and there is no symmetric key in the Targets metadata, the ECU SHALL use its ECU key for image decryption.
 7. Check that all hashes listed in the metadata match the corresponding hashes of the image.

-If the ECU has secondary storage, the checks SHOULD be performed on the image in secondary storage before it is installed.
+If the ECU has enough secondary storage capacity to store the image, the checks SHOULD be performed on the image in secondary storage before it is installed.

 When checking hashes, the ECU SHOULD additionally check that the length of the image matches the length listed in the metadata.

 NOTE: Verifying image size along with the hashes will become a requirement in a future version of the Uptane Standard.

-NOTE: See {{DEPLOY}} for guidance on how to deal with Secondary ECU failures for ECUs that do not have secondary storage.
+NOTE: See {{DEPLOY}} for guidance on how to deal with Secondary ECU failures for ECUs that have limited secondary storage.

 If any step fails, the ECU SHALL jump to the final step ({{create_version_report}}).